Taos Day School

-Taos Day School is a Bureau of Indian Education (BIE)-operated K-8 school, located in Taos Pueblo, New Mexico.
+Taos Day School is a Bureau of Indian Education (BIE)-operated K-8 school, located in Taos Pueblo, New Mexico, United States.

 History

 In 1996 the school established a pen pal program for indigenous students worldwide, using the internet, in conjunction with the La Plaza Telecommunity Center.

 Patricia Kessler started her term as principal c.
 2000.
 Around that time, the school lacked key technology, and Kessler stated that a unified set of curricula had not yet been established.

-In 2010 the school became the BIE school of the year.
+In 2010, the school became the BIE school of the year.